WasiqB/wasiqb.github.io/_pages/home.md

 **Pro Tip:** There are many projects on my [GitHub][github] but the same is not yet available in the [projects][project] section.
 I am working on adding documentations for all of them, which I will publish as soon as it is ready.
 {: .notice--warning}

-I am open to feedbacks, so you are welcome to use any of my project and share you're feedbacks on **how ggod it was** or **how it can be improved**.
+I am open to feedbacks, so you are welcome to use any of my project and share you're feedbacks on **how good it was** or **how it can be improved**.

 # Need my help?